d-wang1/dynamic-recommendation/README.md

 # Evaluation

 - To change the checkpoint location, modify `app.ckpt_to_use` in `config.json`
-- To get statistics such as MSRE and Precision@K, run `eval.py`
+- To get statistics such as RMSE, run `eval.py`
 - To get sample user recommendations, run `test_outputs.py`